ionic-team/stencil/BREAKING_CHANGES.md

 # Stencil One

+Most of the updates for the `1.0.0` release involve removing custom APIs, and continuing to leverage web-standards in order to generate future-proof components that scale.

+Additionally, these updates allow Stencil to further improve its tooling, with a focus on great developer experience for teams maintaining codebases across large organizations.

 ## BREAKING CHANGES

 Most required changes are in order to avoid global types, which often cause issues for JSX and apps which import from numerous packages.
 The other significant change is having each component import its renderer, such as JSX's `h()` function.